PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 ![](img/AuthFB/14.png)

-*9.* Go back to the Facebook application and copy and paste the *App Id* and *App Secret* (click the *Show* button to reveal the secret) values into the *Facebook App Id* and *Facebook Secret* fields respectively on the *Edit Facebook Configuration* dialog.
+*9.* Go back to the Facebook application and copy and paste the *App Id* and *App Secret* (click the *Show* button to reveal the secret) values into the *Facebook App Id* and *Facebook Secret* fields respectively on the dialog.

 *10.* Click *Save*.

-Your GameSparks game is now configured to use your newly created Facebook application: you’re setup to authenticate your players via Facebook, and the GameSparks platform can access their profile to drive its social features.
+Your GameSparks game is now configured to use your newly-created Facebook application: you’re setup to authenticate your players via Facebook, and the GameSparks platform can access their profile to drive its social features.

 ## Authenticating a player using their Facebook account